(This article was originally published on the 29th April 2017 and updated on the 23th December 2019).

-We can all agree that the cost of living has increased significantly.
+We can all agree that the cost of living in Malaysia has increased significantly.
 One of our daily necessities that have been increasing is the cost of petrol.
-The fuel subsidy was removed in 2014, and now petrol prices are determined by a float system known as the Automatic Pricing Mechanism (APM) that is being announced on a weekly basis.
+A slight increase in petrol would impact almost everything around us from the cost of food to logistics to transportation and etc.

 Many of us Malaysians depend heavily on fuel to get around in our cars and motorcycles.
 Therefore, it is important to know some of the scientifically proven ways of saving petrol and thereby saving your monthly expenditures.
 Here are a few effective ways to cut your petrol cost!

 If you have to stop for longer than 30 seconds for whatever reason, such as waiting to pick up your loved ones, or having to make a phone call, do try and turn the engine off.
-Keeping the engine idle for long consumes petrol that isn’t productive and doesn’t keep your vehicle in motion.
+Keeping the engine idle for long consumes petrol that is not productive and does not keep your vehicle in motion.

 Carrying extra weight will put a strain on the car and will cause the car to require more energy and fuel to keep it moving.
 Clean out the back seat and storage of your vehicle to ensure that it is as light as possible, as this will minimise the drag effect.

-Although this step isn’t something you do directly to your vehicle, it does help as you’ll have to bring out your vehicle less often.
+Although this step is not something you do directly to your vehicle, but it does help as you will have to bring out your vehicle less often.
 Even if you ride a motorbike, you can take turns with a colleague or friend and only take your bike out on alternate working days.
 This strategy may cut your fuel bill by up to 50% on a weekly basis.

-Cutting petrol costs will definitely help you increase your monthly savings.
+In general, cutting petrol costs will definitely help you increase your monthly savings.
 However, for times when you need that extra money for an emergency repair, you can always consider taking a small personal loan from us.
 Know another way to keep petrol consumption down?
-Share your personal tips and tricks in the comments section below.
+Share your personal tips and tricks with us in the comments section below.